railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_production.rst

 If there should be configuration problems, the system can remain blocked by a procurement without generating a corresponding document.
-For example, suppose that you configure a product :guilabel:`Procurement Method` as ``Make to Order``, and :guilabel:`Supply Method` as ``Produce``, but you have not defined the bill of materials.
+For example, suppose that you configure a product :guilabel:`Procurement Method` as ``Make to Order``, and :guilabel:`Supply Method` as ``Manufacture``, but you have not defined the bill of materials.
 In that case, procurement of the product will stay blocked in an exception state ``No Bill of Materials defined for this product``.
 You then have to create a bill of materials to solve the problem.

 Troubleshooting:

 * No bill of materials defined for production: you need to create a BoM or indicate that the product can be purchased instead.

-* No supplier available for a purchase: you have to define a supplier in the `Supplier` tab of the product form.
+* No supplier available for a purchase: you have to define a supplier in the `Procurements` tab of the product form.

 * No address defined on the supplier partner: you have to complete an address for the default supplier for the product concerned.

-* No quantity available in stock: you have to create a rule for automatic procurement (for example, a minimum stock rule) and put it in the order, or manually procure it.
+* No quantity available in stock: you have to create a reordering rule and put it in the order, or manually procure it.

 Some problems are just those of timing and can be automatically corrected by the system.